How to Draw a Raspberry Step by Step

 Raspberry top drupelets drawing

 Begin by outlining the top row of the little bits the raspberry consists of called the durpelets.
-Draw these just a tiny bit lower down as they go off to the sides.

 Step 2 – Draw the Middle Top Row